Canon 1Ds Mark III vs Pentax 645Z

 |Digital single lens reflex||Digital single lens reflex|

 |21 MP, Full Frame Sensor||51.1 MP, Medium Format Sensor|

 |no Video||1080/60i Video|

 |5 shutter flaps per second||3 shutter flaps per second|

 |Weathersealed body||Weathersealed body|

 |1800 shots per battery charge||650 shots per battery charge|

 |150 x 160 x 80 mm, 1385 g||156 x 117 x 123 mm, 1550 g|

 Body comparison: Canon 1Ds Mark III vs Pentax 645Z

 The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark III and the Pentax 645Z.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably smaller (24 percent) than the Canon 1Ds Mark III.
 However, the 645Z is markedly heavier (12 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.